 - Company investments in equity instruments previously classified under “Investments available for sale” based on IAS 39 were designated, in accordance with IFRS 9, as FVTPL and classified under “Other investments”.
 The changes in the fair value of these equity instruments continue to be recorded in profit or loss.

 2.3 Accounting standards, amendments and interpretations not yet applicable and not adopted in advance by the Company

-Below we report the International Accounting Standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations approved by the IASB which have not yet been approved for adoption in Europe, or where adopted in Europe, at the approval date of the present document were not adopted in advance by the Company:
+Below we report the International Accounting Standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations endorsed by the IASB which have not yet been endorsed for adoption in Europe, or where adopted in Europe, at the endorsement date of the present document were not adopted in advance by the Company:

 |IFRS 16 Leases||YES||Periods which begin from Jan 1, 2019|

 |IFRIC 23 Uncertainty over income tax treatments||YES||Periods which begin from Jan 1, 2019|

 |Amendments to IFRS 9 Prepayment features with negative compensation||YES||Periods which begin from Jan 1, 2019|